 - New DPU support

-- Besides DPUv2 for edge devices, new AI Library will support new cloud based DPU IPs using same codes (runtime and models for cloud DPU will not be included in this release).
+- Besides DPU for Edge devices, the new AI Library will support new cloud based DPU IPs using the same codes (runtime and models for cloud DPU will not be included in this release).

-- There are up to 21 tensorflow models supported, which are from official Tensorflow repository.
-The pre-compiled models for edge devices are included, while original models are released by updated Model Zoo.
+- There are 21 TensorFlow models supported, which are from the official TensorFlow repository.
+The pre-compiled models for edge devices are included, while original models are in the updated Model Zoo.